Gertrude Johnson: National Theatre Movement

 Johnson returned to Melbourne in 1935, a woman of independent means, and retired from singing.
 Distressed at the lack of training opportunities in Australia for upcoming artists, she founded the National Theatre Movement (NTM).
-Included was an opera, drama and ballet school.
+Included was an opera, drama and ballet school in the 1930s.
+The composer Edith Mary Harrhy was involved from the start and in the 1940s she became the musical director.
 The company grew rapidly, and protected from international competition during World War II, managed to produce 15 operas through this period.
 After the war the company continued to tour nationally, and in 1954 gave a Royal Command Performance at Melbourne's Princess Theatre in front of Queen Elizabeth II.
 The success of the performance and subsequent season led to the founding of the Australian Elizabethan Theatre Trust, which in turn ironically led to the decline of the NTM as a performing company.
 In an effort to stem the decline, a building fund for the National Theatre was established.
 Two fires in premises occupied by the NTM sapped morale, until finally a permanent home was found in the former Victory Cinema in St Kilda.
 The new premises finally opened in 1974.